AdrianJPT/Netbox-Ansible/README.md

 # Netbox - Ansible

-Gather all the devices mapped in your ansible-inventory (hosts) and populate the information into netbox automatically (For now the script is only supported for Windows OS)
+Gather all the devices mapped in your ansible-inventory (hosts) and populate the information into netbox automatically (For now the script is only supported to gather Windows information)

 ## Functionalities:
 Netbox areas that will be required: